wqmp/wqmp-core/README.md

 # wqmp-core
-Create a file `headers/env.h`.
+Create a file `settings/env.h`.
 Inside, define a macro `NETSSID` with your network name and `NETPASS` with the network password if needed.
+Define a unique `DEVICE_ID` of 4-16 `A-Z0-9-_` characters.
 When running, make sure to select the COM port you have the arduino plugged into.
 Stop the serial monitor before rerunning or it may not connect without restarting VSCode.